EventStorming

 Big Picture EventStorming

-This format leverages the unlimited modelling surface idea to avoid the trap of unnecessary scope limitations.
+This format leverages the idea of unlimited modelling space to avoid the trap of unnecessary scope limitations.
 We need a system-level view and enough space to address systemic issues.

-Most workshops focus on a specific business line, but it’s not uncommon to explore scenarios where multiple business lines share (or compete for) some resources or processes.
+Most workshops focus on a specific business line.
+Still, it’s common to explore scenarios in which multiple business lines share (or compete for) resources or processes—for example, two business lines operating on a shared platform.

 Depending on the organisation’s size, a different number of people would be involved.
-Typical numbers vary between 15 and 30.
+Typical numbers range between 15 and 30 participants.

 Standard Steps

-• Provide an Unlimited Modelling Surface or the closest approximation.
-A plotter paper roll on a 10-12 metres straight surface is usually enough to describe most business lines end-to-end.
-But make sure to have an abundant supply of markers and sticky notes.
+- Provide an Unlimited Modelling Surface or the closest approximation.
+A plotter paper roll on a 10-12 metre straight surface is usually enough to describe most business lines end-to-end.
+Offer an abundant supply of markers and sticky notes.

-• Now, we should have enough information for an explicit walkthrough.
-A narrator will try to tell a precise story to a picky audience, while a scribe will ensure the model is updated with the necessary corrections.
+- Now, we should have enough information for an explicit walkthrough.
+A narrator will try to tell a precise story to a picky audience.
+Meanwhile, a scribe will update the visible model in real-time with the necessary corrections.

-At the end of the walkthrough, we should have a validated narrative: what is visible has been presented, corrected, refined and approved.
+Completing the walkthrough should give us a validated narrative: what is visible has been presented, corrected, refined, and approved.
 Great!
 Now everybody is on the same wide-scale page.

 Custom Steps

 The validated narrative is a versatile artefact that could be the perfect background for more interesting steps.
-You may pick the ones which are more suitable for your scenario:
+You may pick the ones that are more suitable for your scenario:

-• Extracting User Stories is a common step when using Big Picture EventStorming in a software development project kick-off scenario.
+- Extracting User Stories is a common step in Big Picture EventStorming during a software development project kick-off.

 Typical scenarios

 Big Picture EventStorming is by far the most versatile recipe.
-You can choose a combination of custom steps to suit your needs better, designing the most fitting experience.
-However, the workshop is a tool to serve your business needs.
+You can choose a combination of custom steps to design the most fitting experience.
+The workshop is a tool to serve your business needs, after all.
 Here are some common scenarios.

-• You may use the Big Picture format to run a large-scale corporate retrospective focused on collaboration between different departments.
-This usually occurs at pivotal moments in your company’s growth, like transitioning to scale-up, after a big merger, etc.
+- You can use the Big Picture format to run a large-scale corporate retrospective that focuses on collaboration across departments.
+This typically occurs at pivotal moments in your company’s growth, such as transitioning to scale-up after a major merger.

-• It could be used to envision new businesses focusing on the future by leveraging the “wisdom of the room” and building a robust future hypothesis narrative.
+- It can complement other formats, such as the Business Model Canvas, to help you envision new businesses by focusing on the future narrative, leveraging the “wisdom of the crowd,” and building a robust future hypothesis.

 The list may continue.
-Variations of the format can be used to build sensible roadmaps and plans, structured storyboarding, and more.
+You can use variations of these formats to build sensible roadmaps and plans, structured storyboarding, and more.

 The outcome

 It’s easy to mistake the artefact for the actual workshop outcome.
-It’s big and colourful and provides a reference shape for your business.
+It’s big, colourful, and provides a reference shape for your business.

 This is great, but the conversations needed to build the shared model are usually the most valuable outcome of the workshop.
 They dig into years and misunderstandings and across silo boundaries to provide clarity and confidence to key people in your organisation.

 When you can finally observe your system as a cohesive whole, you enable change.
-People are afraid of breaking invisible things, and our relentless effort to make everything visible turns even the more intricate businesses into something that can be improved.
+People are afraid of breaking invisible things, and our relentless effort to make everything visible turns even the most intricate businesses into systems that can be improved.

 Why is it relevant?

-The larger the organisation, the harder it becomes to detect and solve problems, especially those that don’t have clear ownership.
+The larger the organisation, the harder it becomes to detect and solve problems, especially those without clear ownership.
 When teams are overburdened, they focus on their local scope, waiting for someone to address the systemic issues.

-Acting on areas with unclear ownership requires clarity, coordination and political consensus, and Big Picture EventStorming provides exactly that.
+Acting on areas with unclear ownership requires clarity, coordination, and political consensus, and Big Picture EventStorming provides precisely that.

-It investigates the whole system but separates the key signal from the noise.
+The format investigates the entire system while separating the key signal from the noise.
 It provides a detailed background for deeper analysis and issue resolution.
-Then, it leverages the presence of the key decision-makers in the room to provide the political support and momentum needed to address and solve the most important issues.
+Then, it leverages the presence of key decision-makers in the room to provide the political support and momentum needed to address the most critical issues.

-Last but not least, it can be the perfect companion to strategic tools like Wardley Maps or Impact Mapping, ensuring the vision is aligned with the current reality.
+Last but not least, it can be a perfect complement to strategic tools like Wardley Maps or Impact Mapping, ensuring the vision is aligned with current reality.

 Process Modelling EventStorming

-The Process Modelling format is a great tool for discovering the intricacies of complex business processes and designing new ones.
+The Process Modelling format is an excellent tool for discovering the intricacies of complex business processes and designing new ones.
 It builds on the idea of collaborative games, providing your modelling team with a simple set of rules.

 Rule number one is the most straightforward: a process ends in a stable state, usually an Event that requires no further action.

-The more peculiar rule is respecting grammar.
-It’s been designed to force workshop participants to address tough questions, and they need a couple of interactions to become confident.
+The more peculiar rule concerns grammar.
+It’s been designed to force workshop participants to address challenging questions, and it usually requires a couple of interactions to become confident.

 The EventStorming Process Modelling grammar applied to a conference call for papers scenario.

-Rule number 3 opens the door to business value and UX concerns, allowing your modelling team to balance mechanical steps for formal flow correctness with emotional ingredients like “how a given message impacts the user’s feelings.”
+Rule number 3 – making the stakeholders reasonably happy – opens the door to business value and UX concerns, allowing your modelling team to balance mechanical steps for formal flow correctness with emotional ingredients like “how a given message impacts the user’s feelings.”

 The result is a very enjoyable Collaborative Modelling experience, where different perspectives can blend into a design that addresses interdisciplinary concerns without falling into the trap of design by committee.